SWG Seeks Grain Business Administrator for a Term Position

 • research and implement new sales and distribution opportunities

-• in conjunction with the Editor, plan, administer, and implement marketing and advertising strategies and organize special initiatives and events (e.g., issue launches)
+• in conjunction with the Editor and Layout Designer, plan, administer, and implement marketing and advertising strategies and organize special initiatives and events (e.g., issue launches)

 • coordinate Grain’s annual Short Grain Writing Contest